xsduan/conniebot/PRIVACY_POLICY.md

 The bot stores several numeric IDs, so that it may operate normally.
 To be specific:

 - If a user sends a message and the bot replies to that message, the bot may store the snowflake of the message's author, the message itself, or both.
+Effective 14 July 2022, this information will be deleted after approximately 30 days.
 - The bot stores the snowflake of any server which has a custom configuration.

 ## How to Request Deletion